bicCluster/learning-cluster/README.md

 1. Read the instructions **carefully** and find out **which is incoming network port and which is outgoing**.
 2. When executing `echo 1 > /proc/sys/net/ipv4/ip_forward` as instructed in the HOWTO wiki page, if get a "permission denied" alert，please use this command:
 `sudo bash -c 'echo 1 > /proc/sys/net/ipv4/ip_forward'`.
+3. Don't overthink it.
+Just type in the commands, they are not script.
+4. If you cannot ping external resources on the inner machines, you can: 1) check if your server is able to ping outside or not; 2) check if the dns-nameserver if written in all four configuration files; or 3) check carefully the spelling of your configuration files.

 ## <a name="install-hadoop">Install Hadoop using Ambari</a>

 Ambari is a automatical deploy system for Hadoop.
 [Link to installation]( http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/bk_Installing_HDP_AMB-20151221.pdf)

 TIPS:

 * [This](http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/) will help you when setting `ulimit`
-* The services you need to install are `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  'Ambari Metrics'.
-Some other services may fail so do not install services that you do not need.
-* You need to install both `ambari-server` and `ambari-agent` on `losamalos`, and you only need to install `ambari-agent` on three innet machine.
-* After you install the `ambari-server` on `losamalos`, the java 1.8 will be installed automatically, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
-* You should be aware of that `losalamos` should be one of the clients since it is the only interface to run Hadoop programs from outside.
+* Set up the ssh carefully.
+After this part being done, you can remotely control those four machines with your own laptop.
 * You need to set up password-less SSH during the process:
 	- The manual from Hortonworks have covered the basic steps.
 You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.
 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
 	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
 Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
 For Ubuntu, use apt-get instead of yum.
+* The services you need to install are `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
+Some other services may fail so do not install services that you do not need.
+* You need to install both `ambari-server` and `ambari-agent` on `losamalos`, and you only need to install `ambari-agent` on three innet machine,
+* But if everything goes smoothly, you only have to manully install `ambari-server` on `losalamos`, and everything else can be doen through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.
+* While installing `ambari-server` on `losamalos`, java 1.8 will be installed with your choice during the process, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
+* Your java directory should be under `/usr/jdk64/`.
+Carefully set it to your configuration file.
+* While going through the Ambari Install Wizard, there are several parts you should watch out:
+	- Make sure password-less ssh is correctly set up, which will let you ssh from any one of the four machines to other three without typing in password manually.
+Otherwise if may gave you failure when registering three inner machines.
+	- When choosing services to install, only choose those are required.
+One safe way to do this is to first install only `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
+And go back to install other required services after confirming your hadoop can run correctly.
+	- When assinging master, go through the `Grading Criteria` in `Requirements` section carefully.
+* You should be aware of that `losalamos` should be one of the clients since it is the only interface to run Hadoop programs from outside.
-* Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).
-If the IP address is 127.0.0.1 that's not correct, check whether the four /etc/hosts files are same with each other.
+* Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).s If the IP address is 127.0.0.1 that's not correct, check whether the four /etc/hosts files are same with each other.
 Modify /etc/hosts if necessary, then restart both ambari-server and all ambari-clients.
 * If something goes wrong, check your firewall settings or you may find causes by looking at log files under /var/log

 ## <a name="test-mapreduce">Test a MapReduce Program</a>